Olympic Stadium (Montreal): Construction

 The stadium was originally slated to be finished in 1972, but the grand opening was cancelled due to a strike by construction workers.
 The Conseil des métiers de la construction union headed by André "Dédé" Desjardins kept the construction site in "anarchic disorder" until the Quebec Premier Robert Bourassa bought him off in a secret deal.
 In his 2000 book Notre Cher Stade Olympique, Taillibert wrote "If the Olympic Games took place, it was thanks to Dédé Desjardins.
 What irony!"
 Further delays ensued due to the stadium's unusual design and Taillibert's unwillingness to back down from his original vision of the stadium even in the face of escalating costs for raw materials.
 It did not help that the original project manager, Trudeau et Associés, seemed to be incapable of handling some of the most basic construction tasks.
-The Quebec provincial government finally lost patience with the delays and cost overruns in 1974, and threw Taillibert off the project.
+In 1974, the Quebec provincial government lost patience with the delays and cost overruns and fired Taillibert from the project.

 Additionally, the project was plagued by circumstances beyond anyone's control.
 Work slowed to a snail's pace for a third of the year due to Montreal's typically brutal winters.
 As a result, the stadium and tower remained unfinished at the opening of the 1976 Olympic Games.

 The roof materials languished in a warehouse in Marseille until 1982, and the tower and roof were not completed until 1987.
 It would be another year before the 66-tonne, 5500 m2 Kevlar roof (designed and built by Lavalin) could retract.
 Even then, it could not be used in winds above 40 km/h.
 Ultimately, it was only opened and closed 88 times.

 Observatory

 When construction on the stadium's tower resumed after the 1976 Olympics, a multi-storey observatory was added to the plan, accessible via an inclined elevator, opened in 1987, that travels 266 m along the curved tower's spine.
-The elevator cabin ascends from base of the tower to upper deck in less than two minutes at a rate of 2.8 m/s, with space for 76 persons per trip and a capacity of 500 persons per hour.
+The elevator cabin ascends from base of the tower to the upper deck in less than two minutes at a rate of 2.8 m/s, with space for 76 persons per trip and a capacity of 500 persons per hour.
 The cabin is designed to remain level throughout its trip, while providing a panoramic view to its passengers.

 The elevator faces north-east, offering a view to the north, south and east.
 It overlooks the Olympic Village, the Biodome, the Botanical Gardens and Saputo Stadium.
-The Olympic Park, the stadium's suspended roof and downtown Montreal can be viewed from the south-west facing Observatory at the top of the tower.
+The Olympic Park, the stadium's suspended roof and downtown Montreal can be viewed from the south-west-facing Observatory at the top of the tower.